software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 > Exercise 9
 >
-> Come up with tasks for the third user story, "As a teacher, I want to be able to edit a quiz so that I can change its information".
+> Come up with tasks for the second user story, "As a teacher, I want to list the added quizzes so that I know which quizzes are added".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 16 to get an idea what the implementation could look like.

 {: .important-title }

 > Exercise 10
 >
+> Come up with tasks for the third user story, "As a teacher, I want to be able to edit a quiz so that I can change its information".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 17 to get an idea what the implementation could look like.

+{: .important-title }

+> Exercise 11
+>
 > Come up with tasks for the fourth user story, "As a teacher, I want to be able to delete a quiz so that I can get rid of quizzes I don't need".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 17 to get an idea what the implementation could look like.
+Take a look at the exercise 18 to get an idea what the implementation could look like.

 ## GitHub issues